-Laboratory sessions comprise the third and final learning stage.
-The working sessions will be conducted in small groups, in which the student must work with her peers.
-The goal is that the student explores, with the help of a practical manual designed for the course, the applicability of the concepts of circuit theory.
+Laboratory sessions is the third and final learning stage.
+The lab sessions will be conducted in small groups, in which the student must work with her peers.
+The goal is that the student explores, with the help of a practical manual designed for the course, the applicability of the concepts of Circuit Theory.
 To this end, the methodology will be as follows.

-Before each of the sessions of the laboratory, the student must complete and deliver a virtual practice.
-This virtual practice will correspond to the simulation, using the corresponding software, of the practice that will be completed later in the laboratory.
+Before each lab sessions, each individual student must perform and deliver a virtual practice to be delivered through the virtual classroom.
+The virtual practice consist on a simulation, by means of the corresponding software, of the real lab practice, that will be performed later in peers.
+In this way, the real results will be previously simulated so that it can be and compared and appreciate their differences.

 In the lab, students will work in groups of 2 or 3 people.
-When the practice exercise finishes, the students must deliver to the teacher a report that collects the measures and work performed.
-In the last laboratory session of the course, the students will perform a final test, individually, in which they will demonstrate the skills acquired.
+When each of the practice exercise finishes, the students must deliver to the teacher the corresponding lab report.
+In the last laboratory session of the course, the students will perform a final test, individually, in which they will demonstrate their acquired skills.